Germany launches 5G auction amid row with US over Huawei | Malay Mail

 BERLIN, March 19 — Germany launches its auction today for the construction of an ultra-fast 5G mobile network as a transatlantic dispute rages over security concerns surrounding giant Chinese telecoms equipment maker Huawei.

-The United States has threatened to end intelligence sharing with Berlin if it does not exclude hardware made by Huawei from the infrastructure, arguing that Chinese equipment could help Beijing spy on Western companies and governments.
+The United States has warned it could scale back the sharing of sensitive information with Berlin if it does not exclude hardware made by Huawei from the infrastructure, arguing that Chinese equipment could help Beijing spy on Western companies and governments.

 Attempting to play down the row yesterday, Jochen Homann, chairman of the German Federal Network Agency (BNA), said: “No matter whether a supplier comes from Sweden or China, companies must meet certification requirements and security checks.”

-‘5G’ — ‘fifth generation’ — is the latest, high-speed generation of cellular mobile communications and Berlin will require winning bidders to offer 5G service to at least 98 per cent of German households, motorways and rail lines.
+“5G” — “fifth generation” — is the latest, high-speed generation of cellular mobile communications and Berlin will require winning bidders to offer 5G service to at least 98 per cent of German households and along motorways and rail lines.

-The BNA starts the auction in Mainz at 0900 GMT today and the process will allocate 41 different frequency blocks.
+The BNA started the auction in Mainz at 0900 GMT today and the process will allocate 41 different frequency blocks.

 Four operators are in the running, among them Germany’s three main mobile network providers — Deutsche Telekom, Vodafone and Telefonica Germany (O2) — plus United Internet (1&1), a German company specialising in internet services.

-Chinese firm Huawei is not one of the bidders but provides the four German companies with essential hardware — such as antennas and routers.
+Huawei is not one of the bidders but provides the four German companies with essential hardware such as antennas and routers.

 The US has accused Beijing of using Huawei’s 5G network gear as a Trojan horse, forcing operators to transmit data to the regime, but Washington has not provided evidence to support their suspicions.